oipwg/oip-sdk/README.md

 [deactivateArtifact](https://github.com/dloa/media-protocol#deactivate-artifact)

 ####Publishing fee formulae:
-The OIP formula for calculating the **publish fee** is totally closed-loop and depends entirely on information found either in the Florincoin blockchain or in the publish message itself.
-It is calculated as a function of its commercial value to the Publisher or as a function of its size in the blockchain if it is being offered for free.
+The OIP formula for calculating the **publish fee** is closed-loop and based on inputs found either in the Florincoin blockchain or in the publish message.
+It is calculated as a function of either (1) commercial value to the Publisher or (2) if it is being offered for free, as a function of its size in the blockchain.

 [Publish Fee, Free Artifact](https://github.com/dloa/sdk/blob/master/formulae.md#pf)
 [Publish Fee, Commercial Artifact](https://github.com/dloa/sdk/blob/master/formulae.md#pc)